-- Website/blog requires a good web hosting.
-It cost you little bit money someplace from around $4 – $8 per month (as your website raises, your hosting expenses will too).
+- Website/blog requires good web hosting.
+It cost you a little bit of money someplace from around $4 – $8 per month (as your website raises, your hosting expenses will too).
 But then you would be earning handsome money to cover up charges 🙂

 - You should backups by yourself, but happily, a lot of wonderful plugins are out there like BackupBuddy.

 - You have to stop spammers, but if you’re using Akismet (a WordPress.org plugin), after that you won’t have to worry about it.

 - It gives you free 3GB space for all kinds of data.
 After limiting excesses, you can get more space by paying:

 - $19.95 per year for 5GB